Structured Literacy and Orton Gillingham

-"This approach is characterized by the provision of systematic, explicit instruction that integrates listening, speaking, reading, and writing and emphasizes the structure of language across the speech sound system (phonology), the writing system (orthography), the structure of sentences (syntax), the meaningful parts of words (morphology), the relationships among words (semantics), and the organisation of spoken and written discourse."
+"This approach is characterised by the provision of systematic, explicit instruction that integrates listening, speaking, reading, and writing and emphasises the structure of language across the speech sound system (phonology), the writing system (orthography), the structure of sentences (syntax), the meaningful parts of words (morphology), the relationships among words (semantics), and the organisation of spoken and written discourse."
 (1)

 What is an effective Structured Literacy intervention?

 A Structured Literacy approach will explicitly guide a child through the process of the mechanics of reading - sound-letter correspondences, decoding, synthesising, word recognition, fluency, vocabulary, spelling using orthographic mapping and comprehension.
 Once a student fully understands how to use the code, he or she will be on the path to becoming a competent reader.